arifulhb/frameworks-library-plugins-i-use/README.md

 - [NPM](https://www.npmjs.com) - npm is the package manager for Nodejs, Javascript and many many things.
 - [Bower](http://bower.io) - A package manager for the web.
 - [Gulpjs](http://gulpjs.com) - Automate and enhance your workflow.
+- [Browserify](http://browserify.org) - Browserify lets you require('modules') in the browser by bundling up all of your dependencies.

 ### IDE and text editor
 - [PhpStorm](https://www.jetbrains.com/phpstorm/) - The Most Intelligent PHP IDE